Sam-Max/rcmltb/README.md

         - `BOT_TOKEN`: The Telegram Bot Token (get from @BotFather)
         - `OWNER_ID`: your Telegram User ID (not username) of the owner of the bot
         - `DOWNLOAD_DIR`: The path to the local folder where the downloads will go

    - Non mandatory variables:
         - `RCLONE_CONFIG`: content of the rclone.conf file.
 Set this surrounded by single quotes.
 You can also skip this and load rclone.conf file from bot with /config cmd
+        - `ALLOWED_USERS`: list of IDs of allowed users who can use this bot separated by spaces
+        - `ALLOWED_CHATS`: list of IDs of allowed chats who can use this bot separated by spaces
         - `UPSTREAM_REPO`: if your repo is private add your github repo link with format: `https://username:{githubtoken}@github.com/{username}/{reponame}`, so you can update your app from private repository on each restart.
 Get token from [Github settings](https://github.com/settings/tokens)
         - `UPSTREAM_BRANCH`: Upstream branch for update
         - `USER_SESSION_STRING`: Pyrogram session string for using mirrorbatch command and to download/upload using your telegram account (needed for telegram premium upload).
 To generate string session use this command `python3 session_generator.py` on command line on your pc from repository folder. **NOTE**: when using string session you can't use bot, use it with group or channel
-        - `TG_SPLIT_SIZE`: Telegram upload limit in bytes, to automatically slice the file bigger that this size into small parts to upload to Telegram.
-Default is `2GB` for non premium account or `4GB` if your account is premium
-        - `ALLOWED_USERS`: list of IDs of allowed users who can use this bot separated by spaces
-        - `ALLOWED_CHATS`: list of IDs of allowed chats who can use this bot separated by spaces
         - `EDIT_SLEEP_SECS`: Seconds for update regulary rclone progress message.
 Default to 10
         - `TORRENT_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent

+   - LEECH
+        - `TG_SPLIT_SIZE`: Telegram upload limit in bytes, to automatically slice the file bigger that this size into small parts to upload to Telegram.
+Default is `2GB` for non premium account or `4GB` if your account is premium
+        - `AS_DOCUMENT`: Default type of Telegram file upload.
+Default is `False` mean as media. `Bool`

    - MEGA
         - `MEGA_API_KEY`: Mega.nz API key to mirror mega.nz links.
 Get it from Mega SDK Page